Dangerous, Hands-On Encounters; Customers Bitten by Big Cats: PETA Exposes Zoological Wildlife Foundation

 PETA alerted the USDA to this photo and the one below it, both uploaded to Instagram in since-deleted posts.
 “My souvenir was I got bit by one of them,” the patron wrote.

-The recent inspection report confirmed that the USDA slapped ZWF with several citations for failing to meet even the minimum requirements of the federal Animal Welfare Act and for not having an enrichment program for primates.
+A July 2021 inspection report confirmed that the USDA slapped ZWF with several citations for failing to meet even the minimum requirements of the AWA and for not having an enrichment program for primates.
 In a rare move, the agency went a step further—it issued the roadside zoo an official warning over the incidents.
 This means that if these violations reoccur, ZWF could face civil penalties or other sanctions, including criminal prosecution.

 The USDA previously cited ZWF in relation to its primate housing: It confined two incompatible macaques together, and one chased and bit the other, leaving her with bleeding wounds.

-In 2014, a tiger at the roadside zoo bit off a construction worker’s thumb after the man put his hand into a cage.
+In 2014, a tiger at ZWF Miami bit off a construction worker’s thumb after the man put his hand into a cage.

-The FWC advised ZWF to stop allowing public contact with the 40 plus–pound chimpanzee immediately, but evidence from social media indicates that the roadside zoo allowed members of the public to have full contact with him since then—even as he grew larger, stronger, and more dangerous.
+At the time, the FWC advised ZWF to stop allowing public contact with the 40 plus–pound chimpanzee, but evidence from social media indicates that the roadside zoo allowed members of the public to have full contact with him since then—even as he grew larger, stronger, and more dangerous.

-Limbani just turned 5—about the age that, in nature, he would’ve weaned from his mother and become more independent.
+Limbani is now old enough that, in nature, he would’ve weaned from his mother and become more independent.
 Unfortunately, ZWF stole him from his mom when he was just an infant.
 He’s never lived in a social group with his mother or siblings as he should have.

 Mario Tabraue: Zoological Wildlife Foundation (ZWF) Owner Has a Long Rap Sheet